Pearson-Higher-Ed/design/index.md

 Modern software has been approached with a variety of design philosophies, resulting in an array of personalities.
 Our first step towards a consistent voice is to create a single design philosophy for Pearson.
 This will cover high level details such as color theory, animation principles, etc.

 ### Component Definitions
 Components form the heart of Elemental Design and allow for easy consistency and efficient development.
-A *Component Definition* represents a single member of the component library and includes all the information you need to incorporate it into your design or create an a new implementation of it.
+A *Component Definition* represents a single member of the component library and includes all the information you need to incorporate it into your design or create a new implementation of it.
 If you’re looking to include the underlying code in your project check out the corresponding *Component Implementation*.

 In general, a definition will document the style and behavior of a component.
 This covers information such as: